Frequently Asked Questions

 When will the new cars be in service?

-The current legacy cars are set to be replaced with new gallery cars by February of 2016.
+The current legacy cars are set to be replaced with new gallery cars by March of 2016.
+5 more new cars will be added in the spring of 2017.
+After that 9 additional cars will be added between 2018 and 2019.

 When will service start at the Potomac Shores station?